Automattic/mongoose/README.md

 - **stash(fn)**

 	Stashes all the current queued methods, which will be called when `complete` is called.
 Methods that are queued **after** stash is called will only fire after `complete` is called again.

 - **complete(result)**

-Complets the promise.
+	Completes the promise.
 The result parameter is optional.
 It's either null or an array of documents. (internal use)

 ##### Queueable Methods